The Bust Of The Mahr

 I was shown therewith by the steward the study room, dining room, the apartments, the solar, the tapestries and the furniture of garish decor.
 The sofas, tables, armchairs and seats in a northward alcove–were homely.
 Near the drawing room was a small artificial grotto that had formed the passage to the colourful study, with its array of books.
 The opaque glass windows divided the upper chambers, from the narrow corridor that had connected the exterior stairs, with the main stairway therein.
 I had admired the stately predilection for the art and splendour of Baron Von Heissen and was grateful for his amicability.

-There was one certain fresco that had filled me, with such fantastic intrigue and enigma.
+There was one certain fresco that had filled me with such fantastic intrigue and enigma.
 It was the image of the illusive dragon that I saw in the coat of arms.
 This image was a haunting representation of the mystery, behind the Von Heissen mystique.
 It was only the second time that I had visited this grand castle.
 The first time was when I was a child and had visited my cousin a summer ago.
 The memory was exceedingly indistinct and transient.

-The entire day I did nothing, with the exception of wandering in the castle, and beholding the wondrous architecture that had inspired me.
+The entire day I did nothing, with the exception of wandering in the castle and beholding the wondrous architecture that had inspired me.
 I was not prevalent about the brilliant collection of art that had belonged to the baron—or did I know of his dedicatory and proficient connoisseurship.
 I had demonstrated my admirable deference to his impeccable and inimitable preference.

-The adjoining room to the antechamber was an impressive Great Hall and was the quintessence of courtly life.
-The attached living and dining rooms were used for leisure time and spent playing chess or music, whilst unique entertainment was provided by singers and poets, who would gallivant.
 A small passage through the outer wall had led up to a chapel and the vault ceiling.
 I saw that the excellent chamber I was staying was furbished, with wood panelling, a canopied four-poster bed, a reading area in the window niche.
 It was one of the few rooms in the castle to be used specifically for the exuberant guests.
 This detail I was informed by the faithful servants.

 The first night at the Von Heissen castle was dormant and insignificant.
 The next morning, I began to observe the sundry portraits that hung in the gallery, and a peculiar and particular object had arrested my awareness in the knightly baronial hall, above the fireplace near the candles in the iron candelabra that shed light.
-It was a strange bust that had eluded my attention the day before.
-It was a bizarre depiction of what had appeared to be a fiend.
-I was not certain of what it represented and what being it was, but my intrigue had caused me to ask the steward when I saw him.

 His response was vague and dubitable.
 The only thing that he could respond was that it was a mahr, and it was connected to the history and tradition of the undetachable Von Heissen lineage.
 The mahr in German was known as a spirit or goblin.
 The entire history of the family was still mysteriously unknown to me.
-He did make reference to the foolish superstitions of these parts of Europe.
+He did refer to the foolish superstitions of these parts of Europe.

 Thereby any semblance to a mythical creature was coincidental and merely circumstantial.
 The striking image of the bust was too convincing, but it was nothing more than a wrought sculpture.
-I felt a strange energy had emanated from the inanimate object, as its eyes were penetrating and its stare was of a diabolical nature.
+I felt an inexplicable energy had emanated from the inanimate object, as its eyes were penetrating and its stare was of a diabolical nature.
 There was something odd about this sculpture, and I could not rid myself so easily of its imposing presence.

-That night I had spent my time of leisure in the Great Hall playing the piano.
-I was a fervent pianist and admirer of classical music, but an unusual occurrence would transpire during the late night.
-I was sleeping in my chamber bed, when I had heard what appeared to be an uncanny noise coming from downstairs.
-At first, I had dismissed the noise, as being a sound from the windy hillside—or the tumultuous jollity of the merry revellers of the village below.
+At first, I had dismissed the noise, as being a sound from the windy hillside—or the merry revellers of the village below.
 As I rose to investigate, the apparent sound had seemed to be coming from the direction of the hall.
 The steward who was sleeping in the room in the same storey had not noticed the sound.

 Gradually, I left my room and headed towards the stairway that had led downstairs.
 Along the way, I still heard the sound.
-As I approached closer, the sound had seemed to be coming directly from the hall, and it had sounded like the playing of the piano.
+As I approached closer, the sound had seemed to be coming directly from the hall and it had sounded like the playing of the piano.
 When I had reached the edge of the corridor by the hall, I descried the image of a bizarre figure playing the piano.
 The stranger had appeared to not notice my presence in the beginning, until I made a footstep walking forth.

 He had perceived my presence then, and instantly stopped playing and vanished into the thin air.
 I was lost for words and was uncertain of what had resulted.
 I had lit the lamplight to see where the stranger had scurried.
 The incident had awakened one of the servants, a Mrs Schneider, who saw me standing in the hall.
 She immediately asked me if I was all right, and what had occurred.
-I told her that I was, but that I had heard a unusual noise coming from the hall.
-Naturally, I mentioned the stranger, who I had seen playing the piano, and had enquired.
+I told her that I was, but that I had heard a particular noise coming from the hall.
+Naturally, I mentioned the stranger, who I had seen playing the piano and had enquired.

 'I saw a strange fellow of short stature playing the piano.
 Who would be playing the piano at this late hour in the hall?
 I can’t imagine that one of the few servants of the castle would have the audacity to awaken the sleeping souls of the castle'.